 MEMBERSHIP

 Membership shall be open to all interested in actively furthering the aims of the Friends Group.
-Voting Membership shall be open to the above who live within the ward area for that facility.
+Voting Membership shall be open to those who live within the ward area for that facility.

 Membership will be taken as being active once a membership form has been acknowledged by the Friends Secretary, which s/he will do within 14 days of receipt of a membership form.
 Membership shall be renewed annually.

-Corporate members shall be such societies, educational institutions or businesses as are interested in actively furthering the needs of the Friends Group who operate within the ward in which the facility is located.
+Corporate members shall be such societies as; educational institutions or businesses who are interested in actively furthering the needs of the Friends Group who operate within the ward in which the facility is located.
 A corporate member shall appoint one representative to vote on its behalf at all meetings but before such representative exercises his/her right the corporate member shall give written details of the representative to the Secretary.

-Cessation of Membership
+TERMINATION OF MEMBERSHIP

 Voting Membership will cease should a member move out of the ward in which the Friends Group is based.

 Membership may be terminated if at any time it is deemed that a member has acted in a way contrary to the constitution of the Friends Group, if they have become involved in intimidation of facility users/staff, members, committee members/officers or individuals involved with the facility or if they are involved in misconduct whilst acting for the Friends Group.
-In order to terminate membership, a special meeting of the committee shall be called and the member in question along with an independent person such as a Lowestoft Town Councillor will take place to consider the situation and make an appropriate decision.
-Any decision much be made by the majority of those present and if membership is terminated then an official letter, including an explanation for the reason for termination, will be sent by the Chair/Secretary with seven days.
+In order to terminate membership, a special meeting of the committee shall be called and the member in question along with an independent person such as a LTC will take place to consider the situation and make an appropriate decision.
+Any decision made by the majority of those present and if membership is terminated then an official letter will be generated.
+The letter will include an explanation for the reason for the termination and will be sent by the Chair/Secretary with seven days.

 MEETINGS

-The Inaugural General Meeting will be held on DATE followed by an Annual General

-Meeting in or about DATE ONE YEAR ON of subsequent years.
+The Initial General Meeting will be held on (Insert DATE) followed by an AGM in or about (Insert DATE ONE YEAR ON) of subsequent years meeting.

 The AGM will cover the following business: